Please register or login to continue

 The young lady had then introduced herself as the Lady Elmira Benson, the daughter of Lord Benson.
 She was very radiant and pulchritudinous and bore the vestal guise that had sparkled lucently and proudly.
 Her blond hair was long and flowing, and her green eyes were large but verily enchanting.
 The lively contours of her figure were narrow and appealing, as she wore an elegant dress that bore her noble presence.

 My first impression of her was pleasant, and I was extremely surprised, by her slight hauteur.
 All that I had witnessed of my stay and view of the manor was extremely darkled and dismal.
-She was a gratifying token of refreshment, amidst the crestfallen and disturbing circumstances that were plaguing the manor.
+She was a gratifying token that was refreshing, amidst the crestfallen and disturbing circumstances that were plaguing the manor.

 'I would give you a proper welcome to the manor Lord Benson, but I see that you have already been welcomed', she said.